spacetelescope/imexam/docs/imexam/example5.rst

     plots.close() # close the plot window

 Where the extname specifies the format of the file, ex: jpg or pdf.
-A pdf file will be the default output, using the curent self.plot_name.
+A pdf file will be the default output, using the current self.plot_name.

 .. image:: ../_static/example_5a.png
     :height: 400